RAHenriksen/NGSNGS/README.md

 	 Insertions and deletions --indel 0.05,0.1,0.1,0.2
 	 Only Insertions          --indel 0.05,0.0,0.1,0.0
 	 Only Deletions           --indel 0.0,0.5,0.0,0.9
---DumpIndel:			 Output text file, containing the the read id, number of indels, the number of indel operations saving the position
+--out_indel:			 Output text file, containing the the read id, number of indels, the number of indel operations saving the position
 				 before and after and length of the indel, simulated read length before and after.

 Postmortem damage (PMD) - Deamination: